 Researchers looked at the performance of institutional quality funds run by investment firms who use a multitude of resources and processes to assess the attractiveness of various asset classes and change their weights in portfolios – what are called Tactical Asset Allocation (TAA) Funds.

-After analyzing the risk-adjusted returns of over 100 TAA strategies, looking at Sharpe and Sortino ratios as compared to a number of domestic and international benchmarks, the study found that TAA funds have underperformed over long-term periods and that statistically, this was not due to chance.
+After analyzing the risk-adjusted returns of over 100 TAA strategies from 1994 – 2016, looking at Sharpe and Sortino ratios as compared to a number of domestic and international benchmarks, the study found that TAA funds consistently underperformed.

 Some suggest that tactical moves are indeed difficult to implement in bull markets but say that a TAA approach helps protect portfolios in bear markets and adds value during a financial crisis.

-Unfortunately, however, this is not what the research showed when looking at the actual performance of TAA funds.
+In the author’s own word, however, this is what their research showed when looking at the actual performance of TAA funds.

 As with the manager selection studies we reviewed, the results from this analysis of TAA strategies have been confirmed by other academic papers, such as one titled, Static Indexing Beats Asset Allocation.
 The title does not bury the lead, as researchers from Duke University found the following: